 A COMPREHENSIVE MEDICAL APPROACH TO PANS AND PANDAS

-Let us first understand PANS and then it will become easier to understand PANDAS.
+Keeping the above Success Story and Dr. Sultan's comments in mind, let's understand PANS first and then it will become easier to understand PANDAS.

 PANS stands for Pediatric Acute-onset Neuropsychiatric Syndrome and includes all cases of acute onset OCD, not just those associated with streptococcal infections.
 So, PANS is an all-inclusive term.
 It includes all cases of children and adolescents who have a sudden onset of obsessive-compulsive disorder (OCD) and/or tic disorder and several other symptoms.
 The key point is that PANS has no specific cause assigned to it.